It seems like only yesterday that your son or daughter was taking his or her first steps and now is ready to drive.

 As they’ll end up paying more if they are involved in an accident, this rewards responsible driving too.

 Getting car insurance might encourage your teen to keep their grades up.

 Many insurance companies offer discounts to students with a B grade average or higher, presumably on the basis that these students are likely to be as responsible on the road as they are at school.

 If insurance is prohibitive, consider delaying purchasing a car, as rates decline rapidly for drivers between 17 and 19.

 That extra year or two could give your child the chance to save more money towards their car too.

 Skimping on maintenance is a false economy, so you want to ensure that you agree on who is covering this.

-Teaching teenagers how to do the basics themselves saves money while giving them useful life skills.
+Teaching teenagers how to do the basics themselves will save money while giving them useful life skills.